israeldvd/fsopen/part3/phonebook-backend/README.md

 Log-in to the fullstack solution provider you has, then deploy the application.
 In this current setup, you can do that [logging into fly.io](https://fly.io/docs/hands-on/sign-in/).

-Yyou should add the database-URI variable to fly.io's secrets list.
+You should add the database-URI variable to fly.io's secrets list.
 For example, once defined a file `.env.production.local` (having the contents of the full `MONGODB_URI` variable), type and enter:

 ```shell
 fly secrets import < .env.production.local